buildasaurs/xcskarel/README.md

 # :nut_and_bolt: usage
 To see all options, run `xcskarel --help`.

-Two options useful for all commands below
+Two options useful for all commands:

 ```
 --no_pretty